What should my child bring to camp?

 What makes Chicago Fire FC Camps unique?

 Chicago Fire FC Camps are the only camps in the Midwest that are operated by a professional football club.
 All camps will follow a curriculum specifically designed by soccer experts to meet the needs of youth soccer players of all ages and abilities.

 What can I expect from a Chicago Fire FC Camp?

 Chicago Fire FC Camps offer a structured weekly experience with our professional coaching staff in alignment with the Illinois Department of Commerce’s Restore Illinois guidelines.
 Players will interact with their coach through a small group structure each week as they guide each participant through soccer skills and challenges.
 Sessions are structured around daily themes that take a closer look at technical soccer skills and holistic soccer concepts.

 How do I register for a camp?

-Our online registration makes it easy for us to collect important medical information and parents to sign waivers prior to the week of camp.
+Our online registration makes it easy for us to collect important medical information and parents/guardians to sign waivers prior to the week of camp.
 For all Chicago camps, registration will take place through Sprocket Sports.
 You will have to create a Sprocket account before being able to register for any Chicago camps.
-Once registered, you will receive a confirmation email that we have received your registration.
-Online payment can be made via MasterCard, Visa, or American Express.
+Once registered, you will receive a confirmation email that you have successfully completed the registration process.

 What is the latest I can register for a camp?

 In order to ensure that the facility and our staff are properly prepared for camp, we will not be allowing same-day registration or walk-ons.